 Typically, any evaluation will involve direct contact between the litigants and the evaluator.
 Counsel for the parents is usually excluded from the evaluation, which is not considered to be a due process violation of a right to counsel.
 Barros v.
 Barros, 309 Conn.
 499 (2013).

-The communications made in the course of the evaluation are not privileged.
+The communications made during the evaluation are not privileged.
 The report is to be filed in court and mailed to counsel of record and self-represented parties.
 Conn.
 Gen. Stat. § 46b-7.

 A case is not to proceed until such time as the report is filed and the parties have reasonable opportunity to examine the report.
 Conn.
 Gen. Stat. § 46b-7.
 At conflict with the statute is the practice book provision that unless a court orders a hearing to take place prior to the filing of the report, the case will not proceed to trial unless the report has been filed in time for a reasonable opportunity for it to be reviewed.
 P.B. § 25-60(a).
 A prior version of this practice book section stated that any hearing prior to the filing of the report would be subject to modification, but this section was deleted.
 A court that has a hearing, the subject matter of which has been addressed in an evaluation the report of which has not yet been filed, does so in violation of Conn.
 Gen. Stat. § 46b-7.
 Lineberry v.
 Estevam, 151 Conn.
 App.
 264 (2014).
 The report will be admissible if the author is available for cross-examination.
 P.B. § 25-60(c).
 The communications made in the course of the evaluation are not privileged.